fureigh/change-my-record/README.md

-# CalFresh and So Clean
+# Medi-CalFresh and So Clean

-Making applying to the CalFresh program not suck.
+Making applying for Medi-Cal not suck.

+# @todo: Update the below.
+(Currently it's verbatim from Dave Guarino's CalFresh and So Clean.)

 ## How it sucks now